blackheaven/WeakAndUselessHaskellForNothing/README.md

 Prelude> :k E A A
 E A A :: *
 ```
-*Applying a type*, by adding a type after an other, changes the *Kind* which needs of one less parameter.
+*Applying a type*, by adding a type after an other, changes the *Kind* which
+needs of one less parameter.
 Applying two types ``A`` to ``E`` make it a concrete type.

 Type application enforces the *Kind* of the applied type.
 For example ``E`` needs two concrete types and ``A`` is one of them.
-We can't apply a parameterized type when a concrete type is needed:
+We aren't able to apply a parameterized type when a concrete type is needed:

 ```haskell
 Prelude> :k E D